11x3/ilvmx/README.md

  module: nil, member: nil, method: nil, effects: ["todo"]]

 # Here we read Nub back out and look in the `effects` field to see
-# what the ILVMX.Nubspace.Server holds, at which point the client would interact and
+# what the ILVMX.Nub.Server holds, at which point the client would interact and
 # develop the Nub.

 iex> Bot.get "#chat"